Real Life Game of Thrones Filming Locations in Andalusia

 Ellaria Sand plots with the Sand Snakes in the Maria Padilla Baths in the Alcázar Gardens

-Game of Thrones co-writer David Weiss, said: “There’s nowhere on earth that is more like the water gardens we pictured than this place … It’s the weird kind of thing you never build for a set.”
+As Game of Thrones co-creator David Weiss put it, “There’s nowhere on earth that is more like the water gardens we pictured than this place … It’s the weird kind of thing you never build for a set.”

 Prince Doran receives Jaime Lannister in Ambassador's Hall in the Alcázar